Julia Grant Cantacuzène: Writing career

 Cantacuzène was the author of articles which appeared in The New York Times, The Saturday Evening Post, and Woman's Home Companion.
 Her books included, Russian People; Revolutionary Recollections, (1919) Revolutionary Days; Recollections of Romanoffs and Bolsheviki, 1914–1917, (1920) and My Life Here and There.
 (1922) All of her books were published in the U.S. by Charles Scribner's Sons, and in London by the firm of Chapman & Hall.

 Later life

 She was a founder of the Sulgrave Club.
-She went blind before she turned 80 years old, and regained partial eyesight two weeks before she turned 90.
+She was also a member of the Daughters of the American Revolution.She went blind before she turned 80 years old, and regained partial eyesight two weeks before she turned 90.
 She died in Washington on October 4, 1975, at the age of 99, and is buried at the National Cathedral.